-This setting when done, will directly ask you the save-location on opening the PDF file in Chrome.
+This setting when done, will directly ask you for the save location on opening the PDF file in Chrome.

 Option-2 Install Acrobat Extension

 You can also convert any webpage to PDF with this extension.
-To remove or disable this extension, go to browser menu (three dots), navigate to More tools>extensions.
-You can now either disable it by de-selecting the radio button or delete it by clicking on the dust-bin icon.
+To remove or disable this extension, go to the browser menu (three dots), and navigate to More tools>extensions.
+You can now either disable it by de-selecting the radio button or delete it by clicking on the dustbin icon.

 Note: If you use both the above options, chrome will work as per the first option and automatically asks you the path for saving the PDF file thus overriding the second(extension) option.

 Option 2 does not appear to work in Chrome Version 64.0.3282.186